 Running vests aren’t just for folks who compete in ultramarathon races or embark on long sojourns into the mountains.
 For the entry-level or casual runner looking for a way to carry water or gear, a recreational vest is a great place to start.
 Here, the defining feature is affordability: you probably don’t need to spend up for a high-performance design, precision fit, or ultralight materials.
 At around $80-$90, recreational vests are often half the price of those in our performance and fastpacking categories.
 Additionally, look for relatively small capacities (this will help you keep your load to a minimum), breathable mesh builds, reflective blazes, pack-like designs, and unisex or one-size-fits-all sizing (great for those who want to share with a friend).
 Our favorite in this category is the Osprey Duro 1.5, which also comes in 6- and 15-liter versions.

 Vests in our performance category are designed for more serious runners who are willing to spend up for an increase in comfort, quality, and weight-savings.
 These top-of-the-line models are the most “vest-like” here, with close-to-body fits and a plethora of easy-access pockets at the front and sides.
-Performance vests range in capacity from 1.5 liters to 12 and span the gamut from minimalist race-oriented models to fully featured designs ideal for self-supported missions.
+Performance vests range in capacity from 1.5 liters to 12 and span the gamut from minimalist race-oriented models to fully featured designs ideal for unsupported missions.
 To accommodate both ends of the spectrum, manufacturers will often offer these vests in two different capacities, such as Nathan’s VaporKrar 4L and VaporKrar 12L.
 In the lower-capacity models, look for soft flasks, thin fabrics, and minimal feature sets, while the higher-capacity designs will often come with hydration reservoirs, trekking-pole attachments, and compression straps or bungees.
 But whether you’re competing in a supported race or headed for a day in the hills, a performance vest will be your best bet for the rigors of long-distance trail running.

 Blending trail running and backpacking into one ultralight and extreme activity is the growing sport of fastpacking.
 Involving speed-focused overnight or multi-day adventures—examples include running Mt.
-Rainier’s 93-mile Wonderland Trail or a hut-to-hut circumnavigation of Mont Blanc—they require hauling additional gear like a shelter (and sometimes technical equipment like a helmet, rope, or ice tool).
+Rainier’s 93-mile Wonderland Trail or a hut-to-hut circumnavigation of Mont Blanc—they require hauling additional gear like a shelter (or on the other hand, technical equipment like a helmet, rope, or ice tool).
 As such, the vests and packs in this category are the largest and most featured, including capacities ranging from 15 to 40 liters, durable fabrics, and mountain-specific add-ons like ice axe loops (the Black Diamond Distance 15 is a great example).
 Like performance vests, hydration options typically include both a reservoir sleeve and front bottle pockets.
 Mountain runners won’t be moving at race-speed (in large part due to the heavy load), but fastpacking models are still engineered to move with your body, and their pocket layouts allow easy access to water and snacks on the go (a notable difference compared to standard hiking daypacks).

 When deciding which running vest is right for you, capacity should be one of the first considerations.
 Vests generally range from 1.5 to 15 liters, while some fastpacking models for mountain pursuits can accommodate 30 liters or more.
 A number of factors come into play here, including weather, whether your run is supported or unsupported, and both its length and difficulty.
 It’s also crucial to consider access to streams, lakes, and other water sources.
 If you’re headed out for a full day, you might consider carrying an ultralight water filter or purifier so that you don’t have to shuttle more water than necessary—our favorite for running is the Katadyn BeFree 0.6L.
 Finally, make sure to choose a pack that will have more storage than you need, as wearing an overstuffed pack can be quite uncomfortable, especially over longer distances.